Revived water project brings new hope for Myanmar’s Central Dry Zone

 Finally, at the national level, the project is supporting Myanmar’s economic growth and democratic transition through sustainable and participatory management of common-pool resources.

 30+ years of IWMI’s experience in irrigation management research suggest that these projects need continued support past the introductory and implementation phases.
 For newly introduced institutional structures, assistance over the course of several cropping seasons is recommended to build the trust and confidence that make new systems stick.
 Nevertheless, stakeholders from the paddy fields to the district irrigation offices are feeling the potential for lasting change, not just in Pyawt Ywar, but throughout the rest of the country’s Dry Zone.

 “In this district there are a lot of irrigation projects, but they are all watching Pyawt Ywar,” says U Myat Than, the Assistant Director of the regional IWUMD.
 “We want to be the role model.
 We can set the standard, take the experience from this project and pass it on to the next scheme.”

-* The Livelihoods and Food Security Trust Fund is a multi-donor fund that supports poor people in rural Myanmar.
+* The Livelihoods and Food Security Trust Fund (LIFT) is a multi-donor fund that supports poor people in rural Myanmar.
 Its donors include the United Kingdom, European Union, Australia, Denmark, France, Ireland, Italy, Luxembourg, the Netherlands, New Zealand, Switzerland, Sweden, and the United States of America, as well as Mitsubishi Corporation from the private sector.